 - salt and pepper to taste

-If ribeye is frozen, before it is fully thawed wash and pat dry with paper towel.
-If not frozen place it in the freezer for about 15-20 minutes.
-It would be easier to slice it.
+- If ribeye is frozen, before fully thawed, wash and pat dry with paper towel.
+If not frozen, place it in the freezer for about 15-20 minutes and it is easier to slice.

-Once steak is done place it on bread.
+- Once steak is done, place it on the bread.

-- Don’t keep stirring let the meat, onion and peppers caramelize.
+- Don’t keep stirring, let the meat, onion and peppers to caramelize.